 A strong existing working relationship through an existing and effective engagement framework will support the timely delivery of the programme.

-Table 30 - Stakeholder Engagement Stakeholder Past Engagement ESCC Councillors Updates through correspondence by email and meetings, as appropriate.
-Hastings Borough Council 2016/17 Quarterly engagement - early discussions about the development of the Hastings Town Centre &amp; White Rock Area Action Plan.
+Stakeholder Past Engagement

+ESCC Councillors Updates through correspondence by email and

+meetings, as appropriate.

+Hastings Borough Council • 2016/17 Quarterly engagement - early discussions

+about the development of the Hastings Town

+Centre & White Rock Area Action Plan.